Higashioka hits 3 of Yanks’ 7 HRs in 13-2 romp vs Blue Jays

 LeMahieu, Voit and Frazier also connected Tuesday – Voit homered twice – when New York hit six home runs and pummeled Toronto 20-6.
 It’s the first time the Yankees have hit six homers in consecutive games.

+”The confidence is growing with every run we’re putting on the board,” Frazier said.

 Gerrit Cole (6-3) had another overpowering start for New York, carrying a no-hitter into the sixth.
-The right-hander completed seven innings of three-hit ball, striking out eight and walking two.
-He also took a no-hitter into the fifth in his previous start — a seven-inning, two-hit shutout against Baltimore in the opener of a doubleheader Friday.
+The right-hander completed seven innings of three-hit ball, striking out eight and walking two for his 100th career victory.
+He also took a no-hitter into the fifth in his previous start – a seven-inning, two-hit shutout against Baltimore in the opener of a doubleheader Friday.

 Aaron Judge was activated from the injured list but wasn’t much help, going hitless with three strikeouts.
 The two-time All-Star had been out since Aug.
 26 after re-aggravating a strained right calf.

 The 30-year-old Higashioka hit a two-run homer in the third off Tanner Roark (2-2), a solo shot in the sixth against Jacob Waguespack and another two-run drive in the seventh off Hector Perez.
-He matched a career high with five RBIs.
+He matched a career high with five RBIs, and his only out was a drive to the warning track in the fourth.

-One of the organization’s longest-tenured players after being drafted in 2008, Higashioka didn’t make the majors until 2017 and was routinely shuttled between Triple-A and the majors prior to this season.
-He started the year as Sánchez’s full-time backup and has been getting more playing time as Sánchez struggles.
-Higashioka is batting .250 in 12 games this season.
+Higashioka was a seventh-round draft pick by New York in 2008, and only Brett Gardner has been with the organization longer.
+He debuted in the majors in 2017 but has never gotten regular at-bats, although he’s been siphoning playing time recently as Sanchez struggles.

+Higashioka has stuck around for so long because of his pitch framing, game calling and communication – but also because New York has always thought there was more in his bat than the numbers showed.

 New York is the first team in major league history to have their Nos.
 1 and 9 hitters connect at least twice in the same game, according to STATS.

-Judge’s return gives manager Aaron Boone a full stable of position players after injuries to Judge, LeMahieu, Giancarlo Stanton, Gleyber Torres and Gio Urshela nearly derailed New York’s season.

-LeMahieu got the fully loaded Bronx Bombers going with his major league-leading fifth leadoff homer, a liner that narrowly cleared Yankee Stadium’s short right field fence.
-He also had for a two-run shot in the fourth, his ninth of the season.
+LeMahieu hit his major league-leading fifth leadoff homer and also had for a two-run shot in the fourth, his ninth of the season.
 LeMahieu has five career multihomer games, including two this month.

+LeMahieu had three hits and lifted his average to .373 as he battles Chicago’s Tim Anderson for the AL batting title.

 Jonathan Villar ended Cole’s no-hit bid with a leadoff double in the sixth.
 Villar later scored on Cole’s wild pitch.